-As the findings indicated, there was a statistically significant difference between the inmates' mean learning scores before and after the urban agriculture training course (Z = 0.000, Sig = 8.029).
+As the findings indicated, there was a statistically significant difference between the inmates' mean learning scores before and after the urban agriculture training course (Z =0.000, Sig = 8.029).
 This demonstrates that the training course had a significant impact on increasing the inmates' level of learning.
-Consistent with these results, Weber et al. (2015) reported a significant improvement in knowledge inmates' following environmental education course, emphasizing environmental positive effect on knowledge.
-Similarly, Mattson et al. (2004) found that training inmates in greenhouse plant production and horticulture significantly enhanced their horticultural knowledge.
+Consistent with these results, Weber et al. (2015) reported a significant improvement in inmates' knowledge following an environmental education course, emphasizing positive effect environmental its on knowledge.
+Similarly, Mattson et al. (2004) found that training inmates in greenhouse plant and horticulture production significantly enhanced their horticultural knowledge.
 These findings suggest that such training programs are highly motivating for inmates.
-On the other hand, Omoni and Ijeh (2009) found no relationship significant between formal education and inmate rehabilitation. highlighting that informal training methods like urban agriculture can be particularly effective in rehabilitation.
-Listiana Hastjarjo (2021) also supported the idea that prison-farm programs provide valuable skills for life after prison.
+On the other hand, Omoni and Ijeh (2009) found no significant relationship between formal education rehabilitation. and inmate highlighting that informal training methods like urban agriculture can be particularly effective in rehabilitation.
+Listiana and Hastjarjo (2021) also supported the idea that prison-farm programs provide valuable skills for life after prison.
 Zautorova (2019) emphasized the importance of environmental education in prisons, noting that a modern individual should possess a basic level of ecological knowledge and high ecological culture, which can be fostered through such educational programs.
 Furthermore, Kaye et al. (2015) highlighted an additional benefit of prison-farm programs: their role in engaging inmates in conservation efforts to protect endangered species, which contributes to reducing habitat destruction and preserving biodiversity.